IIIF/api/source/api/presentation/2.0/index.md

 Sequences _MAY_ have their own descriptive, rights and linking metadata using the same fields as for manifests.
 The `label` property _MAY_ be given for sequences and _MUST_ be given if there is more than one referenced from a manifest.
 After the metadata, the set of pages in the object, represented by canvas resources, are listed in order in the `canvases` property.
 There _MUST_ be at least one canvas given.

-Sequences _MAY_ have a `start_canvas` with a single value containing the URI of a canvas resource that is contained within the sequence.
+Sequences _MAY_ have a `startCanvas` with a single value containing the URI of a canvas resource that is contained within the sequence.
 This is the canvas that a viewer _SHOULD_ initialize its display with for the user.
 If it is not present, then the viewer _SHOULD_ use the first canvas in the sequence.

 In the manifest example above, the sequence is referenced by its URI and contains only the basic information of `label`, `@type` and `@id`.
 The default sequence should be written out in full within the manifest file, as below but _MUST NOT_ have the `@context` property.